Last updated: May 7, 2026

 Decan ruler condition.
 Treat the decan ruler as a mini-dispositor.
 If your Sun is in a decan ruled by Mars, look at where Mars sits in your chart.
 That placement colors the Sun's expression even though Mars and the Sun are not aspecting each other directly.
 This is one of the most underused diagnostic moves in traditional practice.

-Decans in predictive astrology
+Decans in timing work

 Decans, bounds, and faces